sysdiglabs/terraform-aws-secure-for-cloud/use-cases/manual-org-three-way.md

            assumeRole:"<ARN_ROLE_SYSDIG_S3_ACCESS>"        # step 4
    ```

-   For additional information on authentication options, see the  `serviceAccount.*` and `aws.*` values.
+   For additional information on authentication options, see the  `serviceAccount.*` and `aws.*` values in the [cloud-connector helm chart](https://charts.sysdig.com/charts/cloud-connector/).

 3. Run the following: